pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 } circpad_machine_conditions_t;
 ```

-The purpose of the circuit is encoded is `purpose_mask`, as discussed earlier,
+The purpose of the circuit is encoded as a `purpose_mask` (we covered purposes
-and `state_mask` covers the state of the circuit:
+briefly in the background) and `state_mask` covers the state of the circuit:

 ```c
 typedef enum {